tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:DataQualityMethod](https://rs.tdwg.org/bdqffdq/terms/DataQualityMethod)
 - Preferred Label: Data Quality Method
-- Definition: A solutions concept that relates a data quality need to a Specification.
+- Definition: A SolutionsConcept that relates a DataQualityNeed to a Specification.
 - SubClass Of: SolutionsConcept
-- Comments: DataQualityMethods are associative entities that allow Specifications or data quality tests to be reused by supporting a many to many relationship between the two.
+- Comments: A DataQualityMethod is an associative entity that allows Specifications or data quality tests to be reused by supporting a many-to-many relationship between the two.
 - View in: [term-list](../list/bdqffdq/index.md#DataQualityMethod)

 ********************